zeusbaba/keycloak-mock-authn/README.md

 # Mock User Provider for Keycloak

-This project contains `mock-user-provider` implementation to enable `authentication` via any norwegian personnummer
+This project contains `mock-user-provider` implementation to enable `authentication` via any norwegian personnummer (fødselsnummer)
+Common password is configurable and thus allows mock user login with `norsk ssn & common_pwd`

 ## Usage